-Though the supportive community fostered by Dugri can help to alleviate stress, Dugri is not a substitute for professional therapy and Dugri buddies are not equipped to assist in times of crisis.
-If you are experiencing a medical or psychiatric emergency, please dial 911 or go to the nearest open clinic or emergency room.
-Since your safety is our utmost priority, all crisis conversations will be escalated to connect you to the appropriate resources for support.
+Though the supportive community fostered by Dugri can help to alleviate stress, Dugri is not a substitute for professional therapy and Dugri allies are not equipped to assist in times of crisis.
+If you are experiencing a medical or psychiatric emergency, please call or text the Suicide and Crisis Lifeline at 988.
+Since your safety is our utmost priority, all crisis conversations that take place inside the app will be escalated to connect you to the appropriate resources for support.

 Rest assured that you are not alone and help is available for whatever crisis you are experiencing.
 Find the assistance most relevant to your situation:

 Concerned about an ally?

 Dugri is a place for honest and emotional conversation, a place to give and receive support.
 It is not, however, a replacement for professional support or a sufficient outlet for someone who’s in crisis.
 The first step is understanding when a conversation has exceeded Dugri’s capacity as a peer support tool.